dbarkan/drp-clusters/README.md

 In this example, all steps are run in the `drpclusters/exampleData/` directory, which comes with the input files described in step 1 (using the two-letter PDB directory structure convention for PDB files).

 Many commands are executed with `<condapython>`; this means they should be run with the python executable that comes with your conda distribution and includes MODELLER libraries.
 (Here, `condapython` is my alias to that executable).
+If you didn't install MODELLER using a Conda distribution, you can just use your normal Python executable provided MODELLER libraries are in your PYTHONPATH.

 ### 1. Compile pipeline input